falkr/ttm4115/pages/prep-modeling.md

 source: figures/deployment/notes-1.png
 caption: "Notes can show additional information that is difficult to express in other ways."
 ---

+## Multiplicities

+In some cases we can add useful information to the deployment diagram by showing how many instances of a pair of nodes are connected with each other.

+A multiplicity specification is a tuple in the form `n..m` where `n` denotes the lower bound and `m` the upper one.
+(This implies that `n` is smaller than `m`.)
+To keep the upper value unbounded, we use the asterisk `*`.
+This leads to the following possible combinations in practice:

+---
+type: table
+file: tables/multiplicities.mw
+class: table-sm table-bordered
+caption: "Most of the practical combinations of multiplicity bounds."
+---

+The first column shows the multiplicity in `n..m` format.
+The second columns shows an equivalent shorthand notation if there is one, and the third column how the multiplicity it to be understood or pronounced in words.

+We can use these multiplicities at both sides of a connection between nodes.
+If no multiplicity is specified, it means `*`, which implies _many_.

+In most practical cases, you don't need to worry much about the multiplicities because they are often implicitly clear from the context.
+But in some cases you can emphasize details that you consider important.
+Typical examples are:

+* One server is connected to many gateways.

+* For the Fitbit example, we could emphasize that the Fitbit only can sync with a single mobile phone.

+If the number varies at runtime, use `0..*` or `*` in short, just implying _many_.

+---
+type: figure
+source: figures/deployment/multiplicity.svg
+caption: "Examples of multiplicity between nodes."
+---

 # Optional Preparation